Gabions

 -

-Build concrete foundation for new garden house yourself
+Build your own concrete foundation for garden kitchen and garden shed

-For over 6 months I have already been planning and working on the construction of the new garden kitchen and the Small animal house.
+For over 6 months I have been planning the construction of the new garden kitchen and the Small animal house.
 But without concrete foundation I can not build a house in the garden.
 Now came kort-term the promise, that theeton foundation finallyh can be built on the two plateaus in the garden.
+I have already prepared the ground so that the outdoor kitchen and the outdoor aviary can be built safely and stably on the slope in our garden.
+In this post, I’ll tell you exactly what I’ve already done and what else I had to consider when building the solid foundation.

 -